slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 its influence were, up to that point, relatively minor, which rendered his behavior somewhat venial—although a few times the consequences of his attitude had already proven severe to me.
-As an example, I can provide the following anecdote, which I am saddened remembering.
+As an example, I can provide the following anecdote.

 During my whole adolescence, I lived in the outsides of the city, twenty kilometers from its center, in a beautiful house fronted by a lagoon, and amidst the purest beauty of nature.
-I lived there only with my father, as I had decided when I was twelve, a few years after he had divorced my mother; whereas my siblings continued to live with her.
+I lived there only with my father, as I had decided when I was twelve, a few years after he had divorced my mother, whereas my siblings continued to live with her.
 At the time of the event which I am narrating now, perhaps five years prior to the dream I pretend to record, the relationship with my siblings and my mother was rough and difficult, and I was